Submitting a SLURM Script

 This command will show the status of only your own jobs.

-you can use the watch command to look at the output in real time
+You can use the watch command to look at the output in real time:

 Once your job is complete you should check to see if it utilized the resources allocated to it.
-This information will help you request the approapriate resource for subsequent jobs.
+This information will help you request the appropriate resource for subsequent jobs.
 You can check the utilization of a job using the command seff jobnumber for example

 Output and Error Files